 Is your pet ferret travelling with us by car?
 If so, they will be safe and comfortable in one of our ferret friendly crates.
 Travelling in an enclosed crate with some snuggly blankets will help keep your ferret calm whether they are on their way to an airport or ferry crossing.
 Our driver will regularly take a break to check on your ferret and ensure they have enough water and are fed if on a longer journey.

 If you and your ferret are travelling together always pull into a services to park safely to check on your ferret.
-If your ferret is happy on a lead you can always let them out to stretch their legs and relive themselves – just make sure they are safe and secure.
+If your ferret is happy on a lead you can always let them out to stretch their legs and relieve themselves – just make sure they are safe and secure.

 Ferrets fall into the same category as dogs and cats so can easily be transported by most major airlines.
 At PBS Pet Travel we only ever allow ferrets to travel on animal-friendly airlines as many of them have special schemes put in place to ensure your ferret is as calm as possible during their flight.
 Typically, ferrets snooze through their airborne journeys!
 Your ferret may become nervous, just like humans do on some flights.
 However, you can have the peace of mind that their welfare is paramount to us here at PBS Pet Travel and the handlers and flight crew that will be helping them from A to B.